-The data regarding the level of corruption in Austria that I am using in the framework of the current thesis, has been reported by World data and Trading Economics and GAN.
+The data regarding the level of corruption in Austria that I am using the framework of the current thesis, has been reported by the World data14 and Trading Economics15 and GAN16.
+According to the reports, corruption is not perceived as a public concerned in Austria, but it has been found a moderate risk of corruption in the public procurement sector (GAN, 2018).